Writing an internship letter: top tips and examples

 7. Thank the reader

 Thank the reader politely for the time he or she has spent viewing the letter.
 End your message with warm words such as "With respect", “Thank you for considering my application”, or "With best regards."
-Do not use just "Thank you" or just "All the best" to complete your business correspondence as long as it is considered informal.
-Indicate your full name and not just first name.
+Do not use just "Thank you" or just "All the best" to complete your business correspondence, as long as it is considered informal.
+Indicate your full name and not just your first name.

 8. Think about the attachment to the letter

 It will be your resume.
 Do not attach your resume to an unsolicited e-mail for an internship.
-If a company does not actively search for interns, then employees may not want to open investments (especially if this contradicts their information security rules at workplaces).
+If a company does not actively search for interns, then employees may not want to invest (especially if this contradicts their information security rules at workplaces).
 However, if you are asked to send a resume in the advertising brochure, attach the document in PDF format (and not Word, where the formatting may be lost/changed during the opening on another system).

 READ ALSO: How to write an application letter for job vacancy?